sugaryourcoffee/apptrack/doc/deployment.md

 Prepare the client machine for deployment
 -----------------------------------------
-In order to deploy our application we need to do add some gems, namely mysql and capistrano.
-We will use MySQL database for our production application and the Capistrano is used for deploying our application from the client machine to the production machine.
+In order to deploy our application we need to add some gems, namely mysql and capistrano.
+We will use MySQL database for our production application and Capistrano is used for deploying our application from the client machine to the production machine.

 ###Add the MySQL Gem
 In the Gemfile we add the MySQL gem into the production group